Big Man in Tehran: Plot

 Saul (Mandy Patinkin) coerces the imprisoned Alain Bernard (William Abadie) into contacting his superiors in Mossad and convincing them to deploy two operatives to Tehran to assist Brody (Damian Lewis).
 Carrie (Claire Danes), now in Tehran posing as a Swiss tourist, meets Fara's uncle Masud (David Diaan) who allows Carrie use of his home as a safehouse.
 The Mossad operatives make contact with Carrie there.
 They give her a cyanide needle to be delivered to Brody, which he is to use to kill Danesh Akbari while the operatives create a diversion by detonating C-4 nearby.

 Brody is repeatedly questioned under the supervision of Majid Javadi (Shaun Toub).
-Javadi reports back to Akbari (Houshang Touzie), saying that Brody could be of great value for Iranian propaganda, but it's hard to know whether he can be trusted.
+Javadi reports back to Akbari (Houshang Touzie), saying that Brody could be of great value for Iranian propaganda, but it is hard to know whether he can be trusted.
 Javadi suggests that Akbari assess Brody face-to-face.
 Javadi then organizes a rendezvous with Carrie where he acquires the cyanide needle and confirms that Akbari will likely soon be meeting with Brody.
 The next day, Brody is taken to an outdoor location secured by Akbari's guards.
 Akbari arrives there simultaneously and smiles and nods at Brody.
 Brody approaches him, preparing to use the needle, but before he gets close, Akbari gets back into his car and leaves.
 Brody is then escorted into a nearby house where Abu Nazir's widow, Nassrin (Naz Deravian), is waiting to talk to Brody and vet him on behalf of Akbari.